Azure-Samples/azure-ai-studio-secure-bicep/bicep/managedvnet/README.md

 ![Workspace Managed Outbound Access](../../images/hub-workspace.png)

-You can also see the private endpoints hosted by the manage virtual network of your hub workspace inside the `Networking` settings of inividual dependent resources, for example Key Vault:
+You can also see the private endpoints hosted by the manage virtual network of your hub workspace inside the `Networking` settings of individual dependent resources, for example Key Vault:

 1. Go to the Azure Portal and select your Azure Key Vault.
 2. Click on `Settings` and then `Networking`.